Website Security, Backups etc.

 Copying your website for testing or training purposes #

 If the Administrator considers it necessary to copy the website for development and training purposes, a plugin, for example, WP Migrate Lite can export a complete copy of your website as a zip file.
 This file can then be imported directly into LocalWP.
-However, before undertaking, the section on Plugins must be reviewed.
+However, before undertaking, information on plugins must be reviewed.

 See menu Web Manager ⇒ ‘How to’ articles ⇒ 4 Site setup and migration for an article with instructions on this topic.